Code-Crash/polling-server/README.md

-# Polling Server
+# Server-Sent Events (SSE) Server

-This is example code for using polling in node.js
+This is example code for using SSE in node.js